-Sony A6500 versus Sony A7R III
+Sony A6500 vs A7R III

-The Sony Alpha A6500 and the Sony Alpha A7R III are two enthusiast cameras that were revealed to the public, respectively, in October 2016 and October 2017.
+The Sony Alpha A6500 and the Sony Alpha A7R III are two enthusiast cameras that were officially introduced, respectively, in October 2016 and October 2017.
 Both the A6500 and the A7R III are mirrorless interchangeable lens cameras that are based on an APS-C (A6500) and a full frame (A7R III) sensor.
-The A6500 has a resolution of 24 megapixel, whereas the A7R III provides 42.2 MP.
+The A6500 has a resolution of 24 megapixels, whereas the A7R III provides 42.2 MP.

-Body comparison: Sony A6500 vs Sony A7R III
+Body comparison: Sony A6500 vs A7R III

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is considerably larger (52 percent) than the Sony A6500.
 Moreover, the A7R III is substantially heavier (43 percent) than the A6500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.